Neotron-Compute/Neotron-Common-Hardware/README.md

   * TSSOP-20 package
 * Controls two PS/2 ports
 * Monitors 5V and 3.3V rails
-* Controls reset, soft-on and soft-off for main CPU
+* Controls system reset, soft-on and soft-off for main CPU
+* Can the main 5V regulator on and off
 * Runs from 3.3V stand-by regulator
 * I²C interface (with dedicated IRQ line) with main CPU